IEvangelist/davidpine.dev/src/content/posts/blazing-chuck/index.md

   src: ./ast.png
   alt: Writing a Blazor App
 ---
 Every time a developer encounters a new technology it's in our nature to explore it.
 This is the case with WebAssembly, and Microsoft's vision of the world in Blazor.
 Blazor is single page application framework that sits atop of WebAssembly, but it's still considered an experiment.
-I had the chance to interview Steve Sanderson about WebAssembly and Blazor -- I shared {{< url-link "that post earlier this month" "" >}}.
+I had the chance to interview Steve Sanderson about WebAssembly and Blazor -- I shared [that post earlier this month](/posts/webassembly-interview).
 Now, I'd like to explore Blazor with you a bit more.

 # Blazor